 Tax bracket thresholds

-All tax brackets except the highest benefit from a widening in 2013, thanks to the IRS inflation adjustments.
-A 39.6 percent tax bracket has been added to the previous 10 percent, 15 percent, 25 percent, 28 percent, 33 percent and 35 percent brackets.
+All tax brackets except the highest benefit from a widening in 2015, thanks to the IRS inflation adjustments.
+The 39.6 percent tax bracket is the highest bracket in addition to the 10 percent, 15 percent, 25 percent, 28 percent, 33 percent and 35 percent brackets.

-Wealthy taxpayers see a rise in the amount that can be left to heirs without paying estate tax for 2013, up to $5.25 million from $5.12 million in 2012.
-However, the annual gift tax exclusion increases to $14,000.
+Wealthy taxpayers see a rise in the amount that can be left to heirs without paying estate tax for 2015, up to $5.43 million from $5.34 million in 2014.
+However, the annual gift tax exclusion remains at $14,000.